Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 ### Known Bugs

-* On mobile devices, the hero image will resize when the url bar disappears or reappears.
+* On mobile devices, the hero image will resize when the URL bar disappears or reappears.

 ## Deployment